BonoboPLC/bonoboplc_wiki/administration/games/payout-tables.md

 The following Payout distributions are pre-configured.

-## Dynamic number of Winners - as a % of tickets sold
+## Dynamic number of Winners
-A specific percentage of all tickets sold, will win.
+Using this configuration you can configure a specific percentage of all tickets sold to win a prize.
 For example, 10% of tickets sold, will win a prize.
 As more tickets are sold, a higher number of ticket will win.

-The following distribution options are pre-configured.
+**For each configuration, distribution of prizes can be accessed below:**

 - [1 in 3](/en/administration/games/payout-tables/dynamic-1in3)
 - [1 in 5](/en/administration/games/payout-tables/dynamic-1in5)